amperser/proselint/plugins/sublime/SublimeLinter-contrib-proselint/README.md

 If you would like to contribute enhancements or fixes, please do the following:

 1. Fork the main repository, http://github.com/amperser/proselint.
 This plugin can be found in `/plugins/sublime/`
-1. Hack on a separate topic branch off the latest `master`.
+1. Hack on a separate topic branch off the latest `main`.
 1. Commit to the topic branch and push it.
 1. Create a pull request.
 1. Be patient.  ;-)